-2. There are No Controls Around Who or How Many Users Can Add Content to SharePoint

 SharePoint’s open access creates a great way for teams to collaborate, as anyone is able to add or update a document within the system.
 However, this open access creates major problems when it comes to quality control of content.
 With no central process around content management, consistency, quality and accuracy are negatively impacted.
 That means that when front-line staff are looking for the most recent version of a document, or the most up-to-date product, policy or procedure information, they have to dig to find it (all while a customer waits on hold).
 And even if they think they have found the most recent version, with the most accurate information, how do they know for sure?
 Employees begin to distrust the information that SharePoint is giving them.
 With no designated oversight of the content process, information remains scattered across the intranet, creating huge inefficiencies for customer service staff.

 3. The Content on SharePoint Is Not Written for End Users/Front-Line Staff

 Most content that is stored on the Intranet and searched for by front-line staff and general bank employees was written by and for someone with deep knowledge in the financial services space.
 Which means there is a disconnect between who the content was written for and who it is being consumed by.
 To answer customer questions with confidence and speed, employees need to be able to comprehend the policy, procedure and product documentation SharePoint search is serving up.
 But if the content was not written in a way that is easily read and understood, employee confidence suffers and their ability to effectively answer a customer’s question is severely hampered.

 At SilverCloud we help banks and credit unions supercharge their intranets, making SharePoint work for employees, not against them, with a product, policies and procedures application that integrates seamlessly with the most popular intranet platforms on the market today.
-If you’re ready to learn more, contact us to schedule a free demo or register for our next complimentary webinar.
+If you’re ready to learn more, contact us or sign-up for a free Best Practice Review.

-Current